akmubi/algorithms_in_bioinformatics/README.md

   Define the file in which the input sequences are defined.
 It have to be in fasta-format.

+#### Input directory

+  -d INPUTDIR, --inputdir INPUTDIR

+  Define the directory in which the input sequence files are located.
+Files must be in fasta-format.

 #### Output file

   -o OUTPUTFILE, --outputFile OUTPUTFILE

   Define in which file the output should be written.
 If not defined, it is written to "outputFile.fas" in the local directory.

-#### Weight function

-  -w WEIGHTFUNCTION, --weightFunction WEIGHTFUNCTION

-  Name of a weight function definde in class PairwiseAligmentHelper.

-#### Gap costs

-  -gc GAPCOST, --gapCost GAPCOST

-  Name of a gap function definde in class PairwiseAligmentHelper.
+#### Number of bases

+  -b NUMBASES, --num_bases NUMBASES

+  Define the number of bases to read for each input sequence.

 #### Number of solutions

   --numberOfSolutions NUMBEROFSOLUTIONS

   Define the number of optimal solutions the Needleman-Wunsch algorithm should compute.

 #### Output format

   --outputFormat {graphML,newickTree}

   Define the output format of the output file.
 This function is only parsed if you choose 'upgma' or 'wpgma' as an algorithm.
 Default is Newick tree.

+#### Match score

+  -m MATCH, --match MATCH

+  Score for matching two nucleotides.
+Used in alignment.

+#### Mismatch score

+  -mm MISMATCH, --mismatch MISMATCH

+  Score for mismatching two nucleotides.
+Used in alignment.

+#### Gap cost

+  -gc GAPCOST, --gap_cost GAPCOST

+  Score for opening a gap in sequence.
+Is't used in Gotoh (use --gap_opening and --gap_enlargement instead).

-#### similarity score
+#### Partial match score

-  --similarityScore SIMILARITYSCORE

-  Name of a similarity score defined in class PairwiseAligmentHelper.
+  -pm PARTIALMATCH, --partial_match PARTIALMATCH

+  Score for partial matching several nucleotides.

+#### Gap opening (Gotoh)

+  -go GAPOPENING, --gap_opening GAPOPENING

+  Gap opening coefficient.
+Used in Gotoh.

+#### Gap enlargement (Gotoh)
+  -ge GAPENLARGEMENT, --gap_enlargement GAPENLARGEMENT

+  Gap enlargement coefficient.
+Used in Gotoh.

 ## Support